welldone-cloud/aws-summarize-account-activity/README.md

 All arguments are optional:

 ```
+--past-hours HOURS
---past-hours HOURS   hours of CloudTrail data to look back and analyze
+    hours of CloudTrail data to look back and analyze
     default: 336 (=14 days), minimum: 1, maximum: 2160 (=90 days)
+--plot-results
---plot-results       generate PNG files that visualize the JSON output file
+    generate PNG files that visualize the JSON output file
+--profile PROFILE
---profile PROFILE    named AWS profile to use when running the command
+    named AWS profile to use when running the command
+--skip-unsuccessful-api-calls
+    do not analyze CloudTrail API call activity that AWS declined with an error message
 ```